Topic outline

 There are lots of different types of habitat.
 Can you think of any examples?

-Some animals and plants need very special surroundings to live in whilst others can survive easily in lots of different types of habitat.
+Some animals and plants need very specific surroundings to live in, whilst others can survive easily in lots of different environments.

 • Polly the Puffin